Understanding the `git commit-graph` Command (with examples)

 git show-ref --hash

-: The pipe symbol is used to redirect the output of the previous command to the input of the next command.git commit-graph write --stdin-commits
+: The pipe operator passes the output of the left command as input to the right command.git commit-graph write --stdin-commits

 Example output:

-Use case 3: Write a commit-graph file containing all commits in the current commit-graph file along with those reachable from HEAD
+Use case 3: Writing a commit-graph file containing all commits in the current commit-graph file along with those reachable from HEAD

 Code: